gukihuman/spirit-of-lira/assets/scenes/h1-table.md

 # h1-table-clothes

 Hi again.
 Um...
-Hello... hi.
+Hello...
 I mean...
-Welcome to Hogwarts.
-I'm professor Granger.
+Welcome to the best school of magic.
-> What are you saying?
-We already meet.
+> Again?
+We've already met.
 Yes, I know, I'm just...
-We actually gonna do it, right?
+We are really going to do this, right?
 > I think so, yeah.
 # h1-table-clothes, h1-eyes-closed
 Alright, alright.
 I need to calm dawn.
-I was the best in my class!
+I was the top of my class!
 # h1-table-clothes, h1-eyes-serious, h1-mouth-speaking
-For the ancestors' honor!
+For the honor of our ancestors!
 I'll do it.
 # h1-table-clothes, h1-eyes-serious
 Um...
 But...
 How should I start?
 > I thought you've read all the books about serving a spirit.
 # h1-table-clothes, h1-eyes-closed, h1-mouth-speaking
 I did!
-First, it is not serving.
-It called an extraction of the spirit's essence.
+First, it is not merely serving.
+It's called an extraction of the spirit's essence.
 # h1-table-clothes, h1-mouth-speaking
-Second, it is not many of the books on that topic, to be fair.
+Second, there aren't many books on that topic, to be fair.
 # h1-table-clothes
-I dont know like...
-I'm not like this usually.
+I don't know like...
+I'm not myself usually like this.
 > Want a hint?
 Please.
-> You should be more comfortable without a top.
+> You might feel more comfortable without your top.
 # h1-table-clothes, h1-mouth-wide

 # h1-table-clothes
 Are you sure?
 I don't know...
-I'm not a person who would show breasts just because someone asks...
+I'm not the type to bare my breasts just because someone asks...
-I'm not like that, you know.
+I'm not like those girls, you know.
-> Well, you need the essence, and seeing your brests would defenetly help me to get in the mood.
+> Well, you need the essence, and seeing your brests would definitely help me to get in the mood.
-Well, you kind of have a point.
+Well, you do have a point.
 And it's not like someone just randomly asking.
-Getting this potion is incredibly important for me!
+Extracting this potion is incredibly important to me!
-Ok, ok.
-For the ancestors's honor, for the Gryffindor!
+Okay, okay.
+For our ancestors' honor, and for the guardian of bravery!
 # h1-table-clothes, h1-eyes-closed

 # h1-table-hands-down, h1-eyes-closed

 > Wow!
-They are amazing!
+They're beautiful!
 You nipples are so cute!
 # h1-table-hands-down, h1-eyes-closed-serious
 Thanks.
 # h1-table-hands-down, h1-eyes-serious

-> Are you ok, professor?
+> Are you okay, professor?
 # h1-table-hands-down, h1-eyes-serious
 I'm fine.
 I just...

-I cant hold anymore...
+I can't hold it anymore...
 # h1-table-hands-down, h1-eyes-serious, h1-mouth-laughing
 Aha-ha-ha-ha!!!

-Have you really thought I'm that shy?
+Did you really think I was that shy?
 Aha-ha-ha!
 I've read all the books, remember?
 # h1-table-hands-down, h1-eyes-closed-serious, h1-mouth-laughing
-It says that you need to be shy at first.
+The books recommend the performer to be shy at first.
 So that was all on purpose.
-So the first step of being a shy witch is completed.
+The first step of being a shy witch is completed.
 # h1-table-hands-down, h1-mouth-laughing
-Did you like how unconfinent I was?
+Did you find my pretense of unease arousing?
 > Damn, witch.
 You're crazy.
 But actually, you know, yes.
 It was kind of hot.
 # h1-table-hands-down, h1-mouth-smiling
 So it worked as intended.
 Now, the second step, spirit.
-Bring your etherial penis closer.
+Bring your ethereal penis closer.
 > No need to ask twice!

 # h1-table-hands-down, h1-eyes-together, h1-mouth-speaking, h1-penis-no-hand

-Oh, my..
+Oh, my...
-It's huge.
+It's enormous.
 > Wanna touch it?
 # h1-table-hands-down, h1-penis-no-hand
 Um...
 Yes.
-> Well, go ahead.
+> Go ahead.
 # h1-table-hands-down, h1-eyes-together, h1-penis-no-hand

 # h1-table, h1-penis-soft, h1-eyes-together

-Ow... it...
-Feels soft.
+Oh... it feels so...
+Soft.
-I should rub it right?
+I should stroke it, right?
 Let me see.
 # h1-table, h1-penis-soft
-Slowly like that.
+Slowly like this.
 Is it ok?
-> Oh yeah its working...
+> Oh yeah, its working...
+What?
 What do you mean?
 # h1-table, h1-penis, h1-mouth-wide, h1-table-eyes-together

 Oh my god...
 ...
-> Are you ok, witch?
+> Are you okay, professor?
 # h1-table, h1-penis, h1-mouth-speaking, h1-eyes-together
 Yeah, I'm fine.
-I'm sorry I just...
+I'm sorry, I just...
 # h1-table, h1-penis, h1-mouth-smiling, h1-eyes-together
-It is really huge, you know.
+It's really huge, you know.
-> Don't stop moving your hand.
+> Don't stop stroking.
 # h1-table, h1-penis, h1-mouth-smiling
 Sorry.
-I'll continue gently stroking it.
+I'll continue stroking it gently.
 # h1-table, h1-penis, h1-mouth-smiling, h1-eyes-together
-It's kind of nice.
+It's quite pleasurable.
-I wouldn't think I'm gonna enjoy it, but I think I am.
+I didn't think that I would enjoy it, but I think I am.
-> Glad to hear that.
+> Glad to hear.
 # h1-table, h1-penis, h1-mouth-smiling
-So according to the books, I need to say specific things.
+So according to the books, there are specific phrases I need to say.
 > You can stop mentioning the books.
 Just do it naturally.
 # h1-table, h1-penis, h1-mouth-smiling, h1-eyes-serious
-Right.
-So.
+Alright.
+So...
 # h1-table, h1-penis, h1-mouth-speaking, h1-eyes-serious
 I'm a slut.
 # h1-table, h1-penis, h1-mouth-smiling, h1-eyes-serious
 How was that?
-> Very nice, girl.
-Very nice.
+> Very exciting, girl.
+Very exciting.
-Thats not it, here's more.
+That's not all, there's more.
 # h1-table, h1-penis, h1-mouth-speaking, h1-eyes-serious
-I love jerking penises...
+I love stroking penises...
-Khm-khm, I mean... cocks.
+Ehm, I mean... cocks.
-Yeah, I love jerking cocks.
+Yes, I love stroking cocks.
 # h1-table, h1-penis, h1-mouth-smiling, h1-eyes-serious
 How was that?
 > Not bad.
-Want a hint?
+Want an advice?
 # h1-table, h1-penis, h1-mouth-smiling
-You are teaching me!
-It reminds of a professor Dumbledor.
-He was tutoring me for a while.
+Please, guide me!
+Reminds me of the head of the school.
+He once gave me some... private lessons.
 # h1-table, h1-penis, h1-mouth-smiling, h1-eyes-serious
-Sure, give me a hint.
-> Don't be so generic.
-Incorporate your real personality.
+> Personalize what you say.
+Bring your unique personality into it.
 # h1-table, h1-penis, h1-mouth-smiling
-My real personality?
-Ok, ok, let me think...
+My unique personality?
+Okay, let me think...
 # h1-table, h1-penis, h1-mouth-speaking, h1-eyes-closed-serious
-I'm doing it for the Hogwarts.
-I can not let my students down.
+I'm doing it for the school.
+I can't let my students down.
-And most importantly, all the ancestors who worked here.
+And most importantly, I can't disappoint all the preceding professors who've worked here.
 And for that...
 # h1-table, h1-penis, h1-mouth-wide, h1-eyes-serious
-I'm ready to be the best wankmaiden in Hogwarts!
+I'm ready to be the best wankmaiden ever in this school!
-> Who?
+> The best what?
 # h1-table, h1-penis, h1-mouth-speaking, h1-eyes-serious
-A wankmaiden.
-A girl who give handjobs.
+Wankmaiden.
+A woman who gives handjobs.
-There is a lot of them in the school nowadays.
+It seems there's a growing number of them around here these days.
 # h1-table, h1-penis, h1-mouth-wide, h1-eyes-closed-serious
-Nobody can compite with me though.
+But none of them can compete with me.
-I'll do anything for the Gryffindor.
+I'll do anything for the guardian of bravery!
-And if it require jerking off spirit's cock, I'll do it.
+Even if that means I have to jerk off a spirit's cock.
 # h1-table, h1-penis, h1-mouth-smiling, h1-eyes-together
-Not that I dislike it anyway...
+That's not to say I'm not enjoying it...
 # h1-table, h1-penis, h1-mouth-smiling
-So here is the true.
+So here's the truth.
 > Nice.
-Now be a good wankmaiden and increase the speed of your serving.
+Now, how about you be a good wankmaiden and speed up your serving?
 # h1-table, h1-penis, h1-mouth-speaking, h1-eyes-closed
-It's not a serving, it's an essence extrac...
+It's not a serving, it's the essence extra...
 # h1-table, h1-penis, h1-mouth-smiling
 Sorry.
-Wankmaiden is going to serve the spirit.
+Your wankmaiden is ready to serve, spirit.
 # h1-table, h1-penis-jerk, h1-mouth-smiling, h1-eyes-together

 > Uff... yes.
 That's it, witch.